timotheenivalis/timotheenivalis.github.io/about/index.md

 ## Warning
-This website is still being constructed, and might contain a random set of things related or not to Timothée.
-For now, have a look at my personal pages on the websites of my current groups:
+This website is still being constructed.
+You can have a look at my personal pages on the websites of my current groups:

  <div markdown="0"><a href="http://www.popecol.org/team/timothee-bonnet/" class="btn btn-success">PopEcol</a></div>